About The Ottawa Pastoral Care Training Program

 The Ottawa Pastoral Care Training Program is an inter-denominational program affiliated with The Christian Council of the Capital Area.

-The 10-week Basic Course runs every spring and fall, Continuing Education Events are twice yearly, Co-ordinators’ Events and Advanced Courses are once every year or two and other in-town and out-of-town Workshops, Events and Information Sessions are provided upon request.
+The Basic Course runs every spring and fall; Continuing Education Events are twice yearly.
+Coordinators’ Events and Advanced Courses are once every year and other in-town and out-of-town Workshops, Events and Information Sessions are provided upon request.

 The Ottawa Pastoral Care Training Program (OPCTP) had its origin in 1975 when All Saints Anglican Church Westboro engaged Reverend Doctor John Swift, Chaplain at Queensway Carleton Hospital, to train a team of clergy and lay members for hospital and parish visiting.